 Not your average family trip.

 Few things cultivate more joy or create stronger memories than spending a day skiing or snowboarding with your kids.
 Snowbird is a home away from home for adventurous families with engaging terrain, focus-on-fun instruction and dining options sure to please even the pickiest eaters.
-While far from exhaustive, the following are a few ways The Bird will surely make every member of your clan smile.
+While far from exhaustive, the following are a few ways The Bird will surely make every member of your fam smile.

 Where the Kids Play

 Show your kiddos a blast by taking them on a tour of these engaging, easy-does-it runs:

 - Chickadee Chutes

 Not your average green runs, the entire Baby Thunder Family Area features playful activations that pay homage to Snowbird’s mining history.
 With wide-open beginner terrain and a simple-to-load double chairlift, this is the ideal spot for your family.
 Transform learning into play as you ski through old mining towns, jail houses and more.

 Kids as young as 3 can learn to ski—with a focus on technique, safety and fun—through the Snowbird Mountain School.
 Programs include instruction for Chickadees (age 3-4), Kinderbirds (age 5-6) and Mountain Adventure (age 7-15).
 Snowbird also offers skiing and snowboarding lessons for children and adults with adaptive needs through Wasatch Adaptive Sports.